DBCG/cql_runner/README.md

 ## Build

-Run `npm install` at `~/source/` to install packages

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-Note: If the project fails to build after you pull latest, you may have to manually clear your `~/source/node_modules` folder and reinstall the packages.

 ## Running unit tests